Ocean Colour Scene: Collaborative work

 Most band members have supported and collaborated with other artists during the group's existence.
-Simon Fowler, along with members of Echo & the Bunnymen, Space and The Spice Girls, was part of the supergroup England United who recorded the official song for the England national football team's World Cup campaign in the 1998 FIFA World Cup. "((How Does It Feel to Be) On Top of the World" reached number 9 in the UK Singles Chart.
+Simon Fowler, along with members of Echo & the Bunnymen, Space and the Spice Girls, was part of the supergroup England United who recorded the official song for the England national football team's World Cup campaign in the 1998 FIFA World Cup. "(How Does It Feel to Be) On Top of the World" reached number 9 in the UK Singles Chart.
 Steve Cradock plays regularly with Paul Weller, as well as with Amy MacDonald.

 During their peak (around the time of the Moseley Shoals release) OCS also regularly performed on stage with Noel and Liam Gallagher of Oasis, with whom they were on tour at the time.
-One particular performance of note with the Gallaghers was a rendition of The Beatles' "Day Tripper", which was included as a live B-side to "The Circle".
-The song was also included on the B-side compilation album, B-sides, Seasides and Freerides.
+One particular performance of note with the Gallaghers was a rendition of the Beatles' "Day Tripper", which was included as a live B-side to "The Circle".
+The song was also included on the B-sides compilation album B-sides, Seasides and Freerides.
 Noel Gallagher previewed an advance copy of the song during an interview on BBC Radio 1 with DJ Jo Whiley.
-The interview mainly focused on Oasis's then forthcoming gig in the grounds of Knebworth House, where Ocean Colour Scene were one of the supporting acts.
+The interview mainly focused on Oasis's then forthcoming gig in the grounds of Knebworth House, where Ocean Colour Scene was one of the supporting acts.
 Over 2.6 million people applied for tickets for the shows, making it the most in-demand concert in UK history.
 There was a combined audience of over 250,000 people.

-At a 2011 gig at the University of East Anglia, Ocean Colour Scene were joined on stage by former footballer Dion Dublin, an amateur percussionist, who accompanied them on The Dube, an instrument he invented.
+At a 2011 gig at the University of East Anglia, Ocean Colour Scene was joined on stage by former footballer Dion Dublin, an amateur percussionist, who accompanied them on The Dube, an instrument he invented.